Bob Knight: Film and television

-Knight has appeared or been featured in numerous films and television productions.
+Knight appeared or was featured in numerous films and television productions.
 In 1994 a feature film titled Blue Chips featured a character named Pete Bell, a volatile but honest college basketball coach under pressure to win who decides to blatantly violate NCAA rules to field a competitive team after a sub-par season.
 It starred Nick Nolte as Bell and NBA star Shaquille O'Neal as Neon Bodeaux, a once-in-a-lifetime player that boosters woo to his school with gifts and other perks.
 The coach's temper and wardrobe were modeled after Knight's, though at no time had Knight been known to illegally recruit.
-Knight himself appears in the movie and coaches against Nolte in the film's climactic game.
+Knight himself appears in the film and coaches against Nolte in the film's climactic game.

 ESPN's first feature-length film was A Season on the Brink, a 2002 TV adaptation from John Feinstein's book.
-In the movie Knight is played by Brian Dennehy.
+In the film Knight is played by Brian Dennehy.
 ESPN also featured Knight in a reality show titled Knight School, which followed a handful of Texas Tech students as they competed for the right to join the basketball team as a non-scholarship player.

 Knight made a cameo appearance as himself in the 2003 film Anger Management.
-In 2008, Knight appeared in a commercial as part of Volkswagen's Das Auto series where Max, a 1964 black Beetle interviews famous people.
+In 2008, Knight appeared in a commercial as part of Volkswagen's Das Auto series where Max, a 1964 black Beetle, interviews famous people.
 When Knight talked about Volkswagen winning the best resale value award in 2008, Max replied, "At least one of us is winning a title this year."
 This prompted Knight to throw his chair off the stage and walk out saying, "I may not be retired."

-Knight also made an appearance in a TV commercial for Guitar Hero: Metallica with fellow coaches Mike Krzyzewski, Rick Pitino, and Roy Williams, in a parody of Tom Cruise in Risky Business.
+Knight also made an appearance in a TV commercial for Guitar Hero: Metallica and Risky Business with fellow coaches Mike Krzyzewski, Rick Pitino, and Roy Williams.

 In 2009, Knight produced three instructional coaching DVD libraries—on motion offense, man-to-man defense, and instilling mental toughness—with Championship Productions.